Anurag Thakur takes charge as sports minister | Sports-Games

 - India

-Anurag Thakur on Thursday took charge as the country's 17th sports minister, succeeding Kiren Rijiju.
+Anurag Thakur on Thursday took charge as the country's 17th sports minister, succeeding Kiren Rijiju and promised to do everything possible to make India a sporting powerhouse.

 The 46-year-old former Cricket Board President was given responsibility of sports and youth affairs along with the Information and Broadcasting ministry after he took oath as a cabinet minister on Wednesday.